Okumura Toshinobu

 Okumura Toshinobu (奥村 利信) was a Japanese ukiyo-e artist.
 He is the only known student of Okumura Masanobu; many of his works nonetheless appeared from publishers other than Masanobu.
+Toshinobu, who was active from 1717 to 1750, first under the gō Bunzen and later as Kakugetsudō, was certainly related to his teacher in some family capacity; historians are divided between those who consider him an adopted son of Masanobu and those who see him instead as a younger brother.

 The majority of Toshinobu's works come from the Genbun era (1716–1741), and are mostly prints in the beni-e ("red picture[s]") and urushi-e ("lacquer picture[s]") styles.
 Many of his works depict people selling things.
 Toshinobu also made yakusha-e portraits of kabuki actors; in contrast to the Torii school, rather than heroics, Toshionobu tended to depict scenes of romance.
+Compared to Masanobu, Toshinobu's style appears more dynamic, with a soft fullness rendered through detailed draughtsmanship that at times lends his work a particular charm surpassing even that of his master; his small prints are considered one of the minor glories of ukiyo-e, exemplifying how a talented pupil could match his teacher by assiduously practising within a more limited discipline.